 RAPCA issues daily air quality forecasts using U.S. EPA's Air Quality Index (AQI).
 The AQI tells us how clean or polluted our outdoor air is, along with associated health effects that may be of concern.
-On days when the AQI is expected to exceed 100 AQI, RAPCA will issue an Air Pollution Advisory so the public can take actions to protect their health.
+On days when the AQI is expected to exceed 100 AQI, RAPCA will issue an Air Quality Alert so the public can take actions to protect their health.

-Protect Your Health - On Air Pollution Advisory days, active adults and members of sensitive groups, which include children, the elderly and people with respiratory diseases, should reduce prolonged or heavy outdoor activities.
+Protect Your Health - On Air Pollution Alert days, active adults and members of sensitive groups, which include children, the elderly and people with respiratory diseases, should reduce prolonged or heavy outdoor activities.

-Take Action - On Air Pollution Advisory days, do your part to help reduce air pollution.
+Take Action - On Air Pollution Alert days, do your part to help reduce air pollution.

 - Choose a cleaner commute—share a ride to work or use public transportation.